Floofies/Differentia.js/CONTRIBUTING.md

 */
 ```
 # :blue_book: Documentation
-To add documentation to the library, two areas require your attention: `README.md` and the repository wiki.
-Additions to the wiki are not required for pull requests to be accepted.
-New or changed documentation must match the following format.
+To add documentation to the library, two areas require your attention: Markdown files in the `/docs` directory, and the [documentation website](http://www.dufferentia.io) which serves to display it.
+Additions to documentation are not required for pull requests to be accepted.
+New or changed documentation must match the following format:

 ## Documentation Template